theemeraldtree/minecraft-manager/README.md

 ## The easiest way to manage your Minecraft Launcher

-### Install and manage mods, modpacks, worlds, resource packs with ease
+### Install and manage mods, modpacks, worlds, and resource packs with ease

 Minecraft Manager is a program used for installation of Minecraft mods/modpacks and more.